huggingface/transformers/docs/source/benchmarks.rst

     - gpu_performance_state: 2
     - use_tpu: False

-By default, the `time` and the `required memory` for `inference` is benchmarked.
+By default, the `time` and the `required memory` for `inference` are benchmarked.
-In the example output above he first two sections show the result corresponding to `inference time` and `inference memory`.
+In the example output above the first two sections show the result corresponding to `inference time` and `inference memory`.
-In addition, all relevant environment information regarding `e.g.` the GPU type, the system, the library versions, etc... are printed out in the third section under `ENVIRONMENT INFORMATION`.
+In addition, all relevant information about the computing environment, `e.g.` the GPU type, the system, the library versions, etc... are printed out in the third section under `ENVIRONMENT INFORMATION`.
-These informations can optionally be saved in a `.csv` file when adding the argument :obj:`save_to_csv=True` to :obj:`PyTorchBenchmarkArguments` and :obj:`TensorflowBenchmarkArguments` respectively.
+This information can optionally be saved in a `.csv` file when adding the argument :obj:`save_to_csv=True` to :obj:`PyTorchBenchmarkArguments` and :obj:`TensorflowBenchmarkArguments` respectively.
-In this case every section is saved in a separated `.csv` file.
+In this case, every section is saved in a separate `.csv` file.
 The path to each `.csv` file can optionally be defined via the argument data classes.

-Instead of benchmarking pretrained models via their model identifier, `e.g.` `bert-base-uncased`, the user can alternatively benchmark an arbitrary configuration of any available model class.
+Instead of benchmarking pre-trained models via their model identifier, `e.g.` `bert-base-uncased`, the user can alternatively benchmark an arbitrary configuration of any available model class.
-In this case a :obj:`list` of configurations must be inserted with the benchmark args as follows.
+In this case, a :obj:`list` of configurations must be inserted with the benchmark args as follows.

 .. code-block::